MiguelBarreraDev/my-documentation/javascript-doc/this.md

-new Good() // Permitido - No hay constructor new AlsoGood() // Permitido - Retorna un objeto new Bad() // Error - tiene constructor pero no llama antes a super()
+new Good() // Permitido - No hay constructor new AlsoGood() // Permitido - Retorna un objeto new Bad() // Error - Tiene constructor pero no llama antes a super()
 ```